 The first step in a DOT physical is to undergo a detailed health history review.
-The provider administering the exam will ask a series of predetermined questions about your health, with a particular focus on preexisting heart, lung, liver and other chronic diseases.
-You will also be asked about brain and spinal injuries, epilepsy and psychological conditions.
-Finally, you will be asked about controlled or treated conditions like diabetes, high blood pressure or hearing loss.
+The provider administering the exam will ask a series of predetermined questions about your health, with a particular focus on the preexisting heart, lung, liver, and other chronic diseases.
+You will also be asked about brain and spinal injuries, epilepsy, and psychological conditions.
+Finally, you will be asked about controlled or treated conditions like diabetes, high blood pressure, or hearing loss.

 It is important to mention any conditions or injuries that you are aware of during the health history review, as this will enable the provider to prepare an accurate report, and may help to motivate exceptions to standards.
 It will also inform the health care practitioner conducting the test of issues to pay close attention to during the physical examination.

-Once the history and paper based exam is completed, the next step in a DOT physical is testing your heart function, hearing and vision.
+Once the history and paper-based exam are completed, the next step in a DOT physical is testing your heart function, hearing, and vision.

-- Vision testing for a DOT card includes a regular eye test for which candidates must achieve at least 20/40 in each eye, peripheral vision testing, and testing of the ability to distinguish between traffic signals.
-Results are recorded with or without corrective eyewear, so if a driver routinely wears glasses or contact lenses, they should wear them for the test.
+• Vision testing for a DOT card includes a regular eye test for which candidates must achieve at least 20/40 in each eye, peripheral vision testing, and testing of the ability to distinguish between traffic signals.
+Results are recorded with or without corrective eyewear, so if drivers routinely wear glasses or contact lenses, they should wear them for the test.

-- Hearing testing for a DOT physical in Maryland and elsewhere requires that the applicant be able to hear a forced whisper at a distance of five feet.
-It also requires that candidates have no more than 40 decibels hearing loss in their better ear.
+• Hearing testing for a DOT physical in Maryland and elsewhere requires that the applicant be able to hear a forced whisper at a distance of five feet.
+It also requires that candidates have no more than 40 decibels of hearing loss in their better ears.
 Again, applicants who routinely use a hearing aid are allowed to (and encouraged to) wear the aid during the test.